Dracape/Alt-for-ANSI/README.md

 ## Startup
 The layout for user sessions can be installed by running
-`sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/Dracape/graphene/main/install.sh)"`

-But keep in mind that this script does the bare minimum entries just to get the layout working in the user session and is not enough to be used as a full installation.
+`sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/Dracape/graphene/main/install.sh)"` Keep in mind that this script only provides the bare minimum configuration to get the layout working in the user session; it is not sufficient for a full installation.
-This script just installs the layout for the US keymap as a variant and only makes an entry in `/usr/share/X11/xkb/rules/evdev.xml`.
+This script installs the layout as a US keymap variant—making an entry only in `/usr/share/X11/xkb/rules/evdev.xml`.

 It's just so that you can get your hands working